-Processed foods are created to be extremely palatable so you will want to keep eating them.
+Processed foods are created to be highly palatable, so you will want to keep eating them.
 This way, you will buy more and more.
 That keeps these food product manufacturers in business.

-Foods like fruits and vegetables, on the other hand, tend to keep you satisfied longer.
-They contain more fiber, which fills up your stomach and takes more time to pass through your intestinal tracks.
-They help regulate your blood sugar (which the keto diet can help you achieve too) and reduce your appetite.
+On the other hand, foods like fruits and vegetables tend to keep you satisfied longer.
+They contain more fiber, filling your stomach and taking longer to pass through your intestinal tract.
+They help regulate your blood sugar (which the keto diet can help you achieve, too) and reduce your appetite.

 A 2021 study compared how much food people consume when they can eat freely on the keto diet compared to a plant-based diet.
-I found the findings really interesting because the participants ate a whole food keto diet for half the duration of the study and a whole food plant-based diet for the other half.
-As it turns out, most ended up consuming fewer calories on a plant-based diet.
+I found the findings really interesting because the participants ate a whole-food keto diet for half the duration of the study and a whole-food plant-based diet for the other half.
+As it turns out, most consumed fewer calories on a plant-based diet.

 Solution Number 1

-To ensure you don’t overindulge on the keto diet, focus on whole and nutrient-dense foods.
-Avoid keto “snacks” and “treats”.
-If you would like some meal ideas, check out my 7-Day Intermittent Fasting Keto Meal Plan.
+Focus on whole and nutrient-dense foods to ensure you don’t overindulge in the keto diet.
+Avoid keto “snacks” and “treats.”
+If you want some meal ideas, check out my 7-Day Intermittent Fasting Keto Meal Plan.

 2. Your body is under too much stress